Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Yeah, it's an opportunistic crime.

-from address unknown, is she mean from deep within the fortress of the malls?
+Next up, again from address unknown, assuming from deep within the fortress of the most.

 and inadvertently caused a five-car pile-up.